alberti42/recoll-macos/docs/index.rst

 do just this.
 The detailed instructions are on `this wiki page <&FAQS;HotRecoll>`__.

+.. _RCL.KICKER-APPLET:

 The KDE Kicker Recoll applet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is probably obsolete now.
 Anyway:

-The RCL source tree contains the source code to the recoll\_applet, a
+The RCL source tree contains the source code to the recoll_applet, a
-small application derived from the find\_applet.
+small application derived from the find_applet.
 This can be used to add
 a small RCL launcher to the KDE panel.

 The applet is not automatically built with the main RCL programs, nor is